jbkunst/klassets/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-More details in the articles section!
+More details in the articles section or `vignette("Quasi-Anscombe-data-sets")`.

 ## Installation